marczaku/101-introduction-to-unity-game-development/README.md

 ### 3. Pretty, please?

-Make it pretty.
+Make it your own.
+Add some Assets from Unity's [Asset Store](https://assetstore.unity.com).
 If you can, add Effects and Sound.

 ### 4. Release